je19921/Pokemon-Tectonic/README.md

 # Pokémon Tectonic Jeremy's Expansion
 No Pokémon left behind!
 That's why i'm adding to the great Pokemon Tectonic game generation 9, and a few custom Makyan forms.
 Other elements like pokemon rebalance, new evolutions will also be a part of the project if I feel like it.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
-# Gen 9 Pokemons
+# Generation 9 Pokemon
-➤ Dig into 60+ hours of Makya, a new nonlinear region of mountains, caves, and tunnels
+➤ Meowscarada Evolution Line
+➤ Skeledirge Evolution Line
+➤ Cyclizar
+➤ Houndstone Evolution Line
+➤ Bellibolt Evolution Line
+➤ Hydrapple Evolution Line
+➤ All Paradox Pokemons (work done by Valrex)

-# Custom Makyan Forms
+# Makyan Forms
-➤ To be updated soon

-# Old pokemons rework
+➤ Makyan Walrein Evolution Line
+➤ Makyan Roserade Evolution Line

+# Gen1-8 Pokemon Additions
 ➤ To be updated soon

 # Other various improvements